Sameer-Chand/SameerProject/README.md

 Impact of Test Preparation on Scores

-🛠 Technologies Used
+🛠 Tech Stack
-Python
+Python 3

 Pandas – Data manipulation

 NumPy – Numerical operations

-Matplotlib & Seaborn – Data visualization
+Matplotlib & Seaborn – Visualization

 Jupyter Notebook – Interactive coding

 💡 Why This Project?
-This project is perfect if you’re:
+This project is perfect for:

-New to data analysis
+📚 Beginners learning data analysis

-Learning Pandas and Seaborn

-Practicing data visualization
+🎨 Practicing data visualization

-Interested in student performance insights
+🔍 Exploring student performance insights

 📜 License
 This project is open-source and free to use.